fieldtrip/website/tutorial/eventrelatedaveraging.md

 {% include image src="/assets/img/tutorial/eventrelatedaveraging/figure3.png" width="700" %}

-_Figure: The event related fields plotted using ft_multiplotER.
-The event related fields were calculated using ft_preprocessing followed by ft_timelockanalysis._
+_Figure: The event-related fields plotted using ft_multiplotER.
+The event-related fields were calculated using ft_preprocessing followed by ft_timelockanalysis._

-This plots the event related fields for all sensors arranged topographically according to their position in the helmet.
+This plots the event-related fields for all sensors arranged topographically according to their position in the helmet.
 You can use the zoom button (magnifying glass) to enlarge parts of the figure.
 You can use multiple data arguments in the input, and these will be displayed together:

     cfg = [];
     cfg.showlabels = 'no';